linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 This is not just a Linkerd problem right?
 A lot of components or K8s controllers would want to verify the identity  of their clients (if they are running in the cluster or not) before providing services for them.
-So, Kubernetes provides Service Accounts that are attached to your Pods by default, and can be used by the application inside to prove its identity to other components that it is part of the Kubernetes cluster.
-These are attached as a volume into your Pod, and are mounted into the container at the `/var/run/secrets/kubernetes.io/serviceaccount` filepath.
+So, Kubernetes provides service accounts that are attached to your pods by default, and can be used by the application inside to prove its identity to other components that it is part of the Kubernetes cluster.
+These are attached as a volume into your pod, and are mounted into the container at the `/var/run/secrets/kubernetes.io/serviceaccount` filepath.
 By default, Kubernetes attaches the `default` service account of the pod namespace.